hifi-finance/docs/protocol/technical-reference/governor-bravo/hifi.md

 # HIFI

-HIFI is an ERC-20 token that empowers its holders to delegate voting rights to any address, including their own.
+HIFI is an ERC-20 token enabling its owners to assign voting rights to any address, even their own.
+Alterations in an owner's token balance automatically modify the delegate's voting rights, ensuring a dynamic, transparent, and responsive Hifi Governance process for the Hifi Finance community.

-Any changes to a token holder's balance result in an automatic adjustment of the voting rights allocated to the delegated address.

-This mechanism ensures that the Hifi Governance process remains dynamic, transparent, and responsive to the needs of the Hifi Finance community.

 ## Variables